shawnatwsu/shawnatwsu.github.io/README.md

 ## About Me

-Hi, I’m Shawn Preston — a climate, remote sensing, and GIS scientist with an M.S. in Environmental Science and a passion for leveraging data, maps, and satellite imagery to understand our changing planet.
-I’ve worked across diverse projects at NASA, NOAA, USGS, and Washington State University, analyzing everything from extreme heat and stormwater events to wildfire progression and agricultural resilience.
+Hi, I’m <b>Shawn Preston</b> — a climate, remote sensing, and GIS scientist with an M.S. in Environmental Science and a passion for leveraging data, maps, and satellite imagery to understand our changing planet.
+I’ve worked across diverse projects at <b>NASA, NOAA, USGS, and Washington State University</b>, analyzing everything from extreme heat and stormwater events to wildfire progression and agricultural resilience.